Use Articles for time-sensitive content like news, press releases, or blog posts.

 When the page is saved, the revision log will be saved including the typed message, date and time of revision, and author for future reference.

-Type a short summary of you content here.
+Type a short summary of your content here.
 It will be used if there are any displays around the site that reference this content.
 By default, this is also used by search engines when they crawl and index your site.
+We recommend descriptions between 50–160 characters, although the “optimal” length will vary depending on the situation.
+You can also leave blank to use a trimmed value of the Body full text as the summary.

 Additionally, add a caption to give the user more information on the picture.